alirtabul/ninos_story/home.md

 # Datasets

-This study is supported by the CMU Movie Database as well as the MovieLens Dataset from Kaggle.
+This study is supported by the CMU Movie Database as well as the MovieLens Dataset from <a href="https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset"> Kaggle </a>.

 # A note on Ethical Risk